gold-silver-copper/deprecated_old_bevy_ratatui/README.md

 [![Rust](https://github.com/gold-silver-copper/bevy_ratatui/workflows/CI/badge.svg)](https://github.com/gold-silver-copper/bevy_ratatui/actions)

 This crate provides an [Ratatui](https://github.com/ratatui-org/ratatui) integration for the [Bevy](https://github.com/bevyengine/bevy) game engine.
 Please help with pull requests, and be aware that it's a bit buggy and unoptimized :D Breaking changes are quite likely in the near future.
+PLEASE LOOK AT THE EXAMPLES FOLDER

 **Trying out:**